fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

     }
 ```

-**Note:** During a QR code scanning session, it is not possible to turn on the flashlight due to the ARCore nature present in the FMParkingView.
+**Note:** During a QR code scanning session, it is not possible to turn on the flashlight due to ARCore being used on the FMParkingView.
 ARCore blocks any input regarding turning on/off the flashlight during an AR session, limiting QR code readibility on dark environments.

 ### Customizing UI